Advantages & Disadvantages of Integral Blinds

 Combine with low-E or solar control glass for even better thermal performance.

-Disadvantages of Integral Blinds
+What are the Disadvantages of Integral Blinds?

 Integral Blinds